 Hallsville High School is committed to the preparation of students for college level work.
-Remediation will be REQUIRED for all seniors who, by the end of their junior year, have not met the college readiness standard in either math or English through successful completion of college entrance exams (SAT, ACT or TSIA).
-Without successful completion of the college readiness standards, students MUST enroll in remedial education classes to prepare to successfully complete the TSIA upon completion of remediation lessons.
-The need to enroll in remediation classes will cause the loss of an elective, Flex included, in the student's senior year.
+Remediation will be offered to all seniors who, by the end of their junior year, have not met the college readiness standard in either math or English through successful completion of college entrance exams (SAT, ACT or TSIA).